samsartor/pbr-demo/README.txt

 ========

-	If you have Rust installed (https://www.rustup.rs/), execute "cargo run --release" in the project's main directory.
+	If you have Rust installed (https://www.rustup.rs/), execute "cargo run --release -- -o [objects]" in the project's main directory.
 Nightly is NOT required, but it is generally better.
 I have also included linux and windows executables.

 Time: ~12h (not including copy-and-pasted code from previous projects)
 Fun: ...
 (PBR is AWESOME!)